rashmidesai09/rashmidesai09/README.md

 ## Hi there 👋, Welcome to my Github page!

 <br>
-I am a Technology enthusiast with over 9+ years of IT industry experience
+I am a Technology enthusiast with over 9+ years of IT industry experience in Mainframe application development, Modernization, Data Analytics and Engineering
-<br> ⚡  Experienced as a Data Team Lead, Data Analyst and Mainframe Developer
 <br> ⚡  Certified Lean Six Sigma Green Belt from NIQC International and Data Analytics for Lean Six Sigma from University of Amsterdam
 <br> ⚡  Udacity Nanodegree graduate
 <br> ⚡  Extensive experience with analysis, design, development, testing, troubleshooting and maintenance of software application